chrislo27/RhythmHeavenRemixEditor/docs/Toolbar.md

 the latest RHRE and custom remixing news.

 The right button goes to the Info and Settings screen.
-From there you can change some settings, and view update info and the credits.
+From there you can change some settings, view current program info and the credits, and maybe even try out some extra games!